 Dien Bien Phu (Mar.
 13 - May 7, 1954, Vietnam) - Vo Nguyen Giap (Viet Minh) defeated de

-Castrie (France), leading to Geneva Accords and ending French empire in Indochina
+Christian de Castries (France), leading to Geneva Accords and ending French empire in

 Second Indochina War